The Romance Languages and Literatures (For 2015–2016 academic year)

 or SPAN 490

 in the eighth term in order to complete the thesis.
 The final version serves as the basis for an oral examination by three or more members of the faculty.
-The quality of the thesis and of the oral defense determines whether the student receives high honors (A or higher), honors (A–), or merely a grade.
+The quality of the thesis and of the oral defense determines whether the student receives high honors (A or higher)or honors (A–).

 -course registration must be in addition to